jourdanDunkley/coding-challenge-complete/README.md

 - Update accounting
 - Emit events
 - Trigger follow-up processes after state changes are finalized

-### Data Flow Between Hooks

-Data can be passed from a `before` hook to an `after` hook.
-This allows:

-- The `after` hook to know the reward or liability state prior to the borrow operation
-- Logic like:
-  - Comparing the liability **before** and **after**
 - Detecting whether the user has **completely closed out their position** and removing the asset from their borrowed list
-  - Taking actions such as **emitting an event**

 ---